DPI-WE/minitest/content.md

 - **Quality Assurance**: Testing helps ensure the software meets the desired quality standards, reducing bugs and enhancing user satisfaction.
 - **Reliability**: By catching issues early, testing ensures that the software remains stable and reliable over time.
 - **Maintainability**: Well-tested code is easier to maintain and extend because tests provide a safety net for changes and refactoring.
-- **Efficiency**: Automated tests can save time and effort compared to manual testing, especially when integrated into continuous integration/continuous deployment (CI/CD) pipelines.
+- **Efficiency**: Automated tests can save time and effort compared to manual testing.

 ## Gathering Requirements
 The first step in any software development process is gathering requirements.
 This involves understanding what the users and stakeholders need from the software.
 Requirements can be divided into two categories: